O'Brien Hat Trick Leads New York to Win over Seattle in Dallas

 Natalie Snodgrass recorded her first point in six games as a member of the Torrent with a primary assist on the Grant-Mentis goal.
 She had one assist and two points in 21 games in her second season with Ottawa in 2024-25, with both coming in the final three games of the campaign.

 Hilary Knight has recorded an assist in consecutive games for the second time this season.
-The Torrent captain's six helpers leads the team and ranks second in the PWHL.
+The Torrent captain's six helpers lead the team and ranks second in the PWHL.

 Lyndie Lobdell picked up her first career PWHL point with an assist in her fourth game.
 She was selected by the Torrent in the fifth-round of the 2025 PWHL Draft after finishing her Penn State tenure with a career-high 17 assists and 21 points in 38 games in 2024-25.